aandresc86-wq/6-Analytics-Sales-Customer-Dashboard-Tableau-KPI/README.md

-# 📊 Sales & Customer Analytics Dashboard | Tableau
+# 📊 Data Analytics Project | Sales & Customer Analytics Dashboard (Tableau)
 ## 🚀 Overview
 This project showcases an **interactive Tableau dashboard** designed for **Sales Analytics** and **Customer Analytics**, with a strong focus on **data-driven decision-making**, **KPI tracking**, and **dynamic data visualization**.